maxrossi/greenlet-scheduler/doc/source/designDocuments/memoryDesign.rst

 :doc:`../pythonApi/scheduleManager` objects are bound to a Python thread.

-To match `Stackless Python <https://stackless.readthedocs.io/en/3.8-slp/stackless-python.html>`_ :doc:`../pythonApi/scheduleManager` are created on demand per thread.
+To match `Stackless Python <https://stackless.readthedocs.io/en/3.8-slp/stackless-python.html>`_, :doc:`../pythonApi/scheduleManager` are created on demand per thread.

-Therefore if an oporation which requires a :doc:`../pythonApi/scheduleManager` is performed on a Python thread and one isn't already present, one will be created on demand.
+Therefore if an operation which requires a :doc:`../pythonApi/scheduleManager` is performed on a Python thread and one isn't already present, one will be created on demand.

 Each :doc:`../pythonApi/scheduleManager` requires its own :doc:`../pythonApi/tasklet`, this is commonly referred to as the Main :doc:`../pythonApi/tasklet`. (see :doc:`../guides/theMainTasklet`).